ChhaySereyVath/PWAPrototype/README.md

 - data is transferred to Firebase.
 - IndexedDB replaces temporary IDs with Firebase IDs.
 - The UI has been changed to reflect the changes.

+4. User Authentication
+- When user is sign in, the user will display in firebase with userID and they can input any data that also appear within the userID so the data will not be mix if there another user sign in.

 ## Technology Stack:
 - HTML/CSS/JavaScript: Core web technologies for building the front-end interface.